robinvanleeuwen/check-websites/README.md

 # check-websites
 A simple utility to check websites if they are up or not.
+Trying out Rust.